 The Hospital is a wholly controlled subsidiary of the Parent, a not-for-profit organization.
-The Parent wholly owns the following for-profit entities; Atlantic Health Management Corp., a for-profit holding company, which owns AHS Investment Corporation and Subsidiaries ("AHSIC"), AHS Insurance Company, Ltd. (the "Captive"), a for-profit insurance company licensed under the provisions of the Cayman Islands Insurance Law; AHS Health Network LLC, a for-profit established to provide a vehicle to report risk contracting under the requirements of the banking and insurance regulations; Primary Care Partners, LLC and Atlantic Health Partners, LLC, for-profit physician practice entities; and AHS ACO, LLC ("ACO"), Healthcare Quality Partners LLC (ceased operations at December 21, 2021), and Care Better ACO LLC, for-profit limited liability companies established for the purpose of participating in the Medicare Shared Savings Program under the Patient Protection and Affordable and Accountable Care Act of 2010 as well as participating in shared savings programs with certain commercial carriers.
+The Parent wholly owns the following for-profit entities; Atlantic Health Management Corp., a for-profit holding company, which owns AHS Investment Corporation and Subsidiaries ("AHSIC"); AHS Insurance Company, Ltd. (the "Captive"), a for-profit insurance company licensed under the provisions of the Cayman Islands Insurance Law; AHS Health Network LLC, a for-profit established to provide a vehicle to report risk contracting under the requirements of the banking and insurance regulations; Primary Care Partners, LLC and Atlantic Health Partners, LLC, for-profit physician practice entities; and AHS ACO, LLC, Healthcare Quality Partners LLC (ceased operations at December 21, 2021 and in September 2022, returned its full investment to the Parent including any earnings thereby inactivating the entity), and Care Better ACO LLC, for-profit limited liability companies established for the purpose of participating in the Medicare Shared Savings Program under the Patient Protection and Affordable and Accountable Care Act of 2010 as well as participating in shared savings programs with certain commercial carriers.
 AHSIC holds real estate interests and manages health care businesses including magnetic resonance imaging, durable medical equipment and private duty home care services.
 The Captive's principal activity is to provide for professional and commercial general liability insurance to the Parent and its subsidiaries beginning January 1, 2002.
-In addition, the Parent wholly owns the following not-for-profit entities: Atlantic Ambulance Corp., a not-for-profit company established to provide emergency and nonemergency medical transportation to the Parent and its subsidiaries; North Jersey Health Care Properties which owns commercial buildings; Prime Care, Inc. which provides various wellness, health education and other health services; and Newton Medical Center Foundation, Inc.("NMCF") and the Chilton Medical Center Foundation, Inc. ("CMCF"), both not-for-profit fund raising organizations for the benefit of their respective Hospital Divisions.
+In addition, the Parent wholly owns the following not-forprofit entities: Atlantic Ambulance Corp., a not-for-profit company established to provide emergency and nonemergency medical transportation to the Parent and its subsidiaries; North Jersey Health Care Properties which owns commercial buildings; Prime Care, Inc. which provides various wellness, health education and other health services; and Newton Medical Center Foundation, Inc. and the Chilton Medical Center Foundation, Inc., both not-for-profit fund raising organizations for the benefit of their respective Hospital Divisions.

-The Overlook Foundation ("OF") and the Foundation for the Hackettstown Medical Center ("HMCF") are not-for-profit fundraising organizations affiliated with the Overlook and Hackettstown Divisions, respectively, however, they are not controlled subsidiaries of the Parent or the Hospital.
+The Overlook Foundation and the Foundation for the Hackettstown Medical Center are not-forprofit fundraising organizations affiliated with the Overlook and Hackettstown Divisions, respectively, however, they are not controlled subsidiaries of the Parent or the Hospital.